 ‘Mobile journalism’ is still journalism.
 Apps and kit aren’t enough – you need a story worth telling.
 How do you find one and how should you prepare to film it?

 First, do your research.
-Build a contact book, set up Twitter lists to keep track of the issues you want to cover, and constantly ask questions.
+Create and maintain a contact book, set up Twitter lists to follow issues you want to cover, and constantly ask questions.
 And most importantly: get away from your desk, away from the internet, and meet people.
 Go to where the news is happening.
 Attend events.
 Have conversations with strangers.

 Still stuck for ideas?
 There’s plenty of great advice from industry educators including these tips from the BBC Academy, this blog post from NPR Training, and this great list of 24 story-hunting ideas from Media Helping Media.